-20. Related party transactions and transactions with the Manager
+20. Related party transactions and transactions with the Investment Manager

-Fees payable during the period to the Directors are disclosed in note 6 on page 73 and within the Directors' Remuneration Report (unaudited) on pages 55 to 57, along with their interests in shares of the Company.
+Fees payable during the period to the Directors are disclosed in note 6 on page 73 and within the Directors' Remuneration Report (unaudited) on pages 55 to 57, along with their interests in shares of the Company, totalling 98,101 (2022 - 92,149).

-Mr Young, who is a Director of the Company, is employed by the Company's Investment Manager, abrdn Asia Limited, which is a wholly-owned subsidiary of abrdn plc.
-The Manager, abrdn Capital International Limited ("aCIL") is also a subsidiary of abrdn plc.
-Management, promotional activities and secretarial and administration services are provided by aCIL with details of transactions during the year and balances outstanding at the year end disclosed in notes 5 and 6.
+Mr Hugh Young, who was a Director of the Company until his retirement at the Annual General Meeting held on 10 May 2023, was employed by the Company's Investment Manager, abrdn Asia, which is a wholly-owned subsidiary of abrdn plc.

+Investment management, promotional activities and administration services are provided by the abrdn Group with details of transactions during the year and balances outstanding at the year end disclosed in notes 5 and 6.

-Mr Clarke, who was a Director and Chairman of the Company until 31 December 2021, was, prior to his retirement, also Chairman of Thomas Dessain which was paid £11,000 during the year ended 31 December 2021 for services provided in relation to the recruitment search for Mr Kirkby.
+The Company also has an agreement with JTC Fund Solutions (Jersey) Limited for the provision of company secretarial and administration services at a cost of £129,000 per annum, which abrdn plc has agreed to rebate in full out of the investment management fee which it receives.